modelscope/FunClip/README.md

 ## On Going🌵

 - FunClip will support Whisper model for English users, coming soon.
-- FunClip will intergrat the abilities of large langage model, coming soon.
+- FunClip will future explore the abilities of large langage model based AI clipping, welcome to discuss about prompt setting and clipping, etc.

 <a name="Install"></a>
 ## Install🔨

 ### Python env install

+FunClip basic functions rely on a python environment only.
 ```shell
 # clone funclip repo
 git clone https://github.com/alibaba-damo-academy/FunClip.git